Sticks and stones may break my bones

 What's the meaning of the phrase 'Sticks and stones may break my bones'?

-A response to an insult, implying that "You might be hurt able to hurt me by physical force but not by insults".
+'Sticks and stones may break my bones' is a response to an insult, implying that "You might be hurt able to hurt me by physical force but not by insults".

 What's the origin of the phrase 'Sticks and stones may break my bones'?